 Version below 3.0.0:

 If you plan to use any of our APIs such as directions, geocoding, navigation, etc. you'll need to have a Mapbox access token which you'll pass in as a parameter.
 An access token isn't needed if you plan to use the Mapbox Java SDK only for GeoJSON parsing or Turf calculations.
-Read this document to learn more about access tokens.
+Learn more about how access tokens work.

 Throughout the APIs exposed within the Java SDK, you'll notice the common usage of the